 "Broadly over the last 20 years or so, there has been a shift from being product-centric to being very consumer-centric in most of my automotive clients," said Ashwin Patil, managing director at Deloitte Analytics.

-This shift in perspective has come from economic downturn and technological advancement.
 Customer-first is the name of the analytical game for the automotive industry -- mining customer data to discover habits and trends.
+With data-driven target marketing and personalized offers, it's easier for automakers to put the right vehicles in front of your audience.

 "What has changed -- and then how I see the pervasiveness grow -- is the ability to have that data broadly available for everybody so analytics is pervasive today, in the automotive space -- the maturity level for that is what is being challenged every day," Patil said.